The Bankrate promise

 The bottom line

-The BankAmericard’s introductory APR on purchases and balance transfers is one of the longest available among balance transfer cards — and can certainly make the card worth it for anyone who needs an ample amount of time to pay off debt.
+The BankAmericard’s 0 percent introductory APR on purchases and balance transfers is one of the longest offers available among balance transfer cards — and this can certainly make the card worth it for anyone who needs an ample amount of time to pay off debt.
 But before you make the decision to apply, read through our list of the best balance transfer credit cards to ensure you choose the perfect option for your debt payoff needs, rewards goals and more.